WHY DID YUKON FIRST NATIONS AND GOVERNMENT OF YUKON COMMISSION A MINERAL DEVELOPMENT STRATEGY?

 - Creates jobs, strengthens and diversifies our economy, respects environmental stewardship and supports the development of a thriving and prosperous economy that benefits all Yukoners, and recognizes and respects the Yukon First Nations’ special relationship with the land and resource of their respective traditional territories.

-In August 2019, Yukon First Nations, represented by Daryn Leas, and Government of Yukon, represented by Ed Van Randen, established an independent panel to lead a public engagement process culminating in recommendations for a Yukon Mineral Development Strategy (the “YMDS”).
+In August 2019, Yukon First Nations, represented by Daryn Leas, and Government of Yukon, represented by Ed Van Randen, established an Independent Panel to lead a public engagement process culminating in recommendations for a Yukon Mineral Development Strategy (the “YMDS”).
 You can read the independent panel’s Terms of Reference, here.

 The YMDS recommendations will help Government of Yukon and others to meet Yukon First Nations’ and Government of Yukon’s commitment to the long-term responsible management of Yukon’s mineral resources and to supporting a healthy mining industry that adheres to high environmental standards.

-The YMDS recommendations should:
+The Independent Panel’s mandate stated the YMDS recommendations should:

 - Encompass all aspects of placer and quartz mineral development including prospecting, exploration, development, production, reclamation and post- closure management;